Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Empirical Wealth Management offers customizable investment management services through both a wrap fee program and a more traditional advisory fee arrangement.
 The former bundles together all transactional and outside fees with advisory fees into a single flat rate, whereas the latter only includes advisory fees, with transactional charges being separate.
 Financial planning services include retirement planning, estate planning, tax planning and more.

 In general, Empirical Wealth Management tends to invest with a long-term time horizon in mind.
 However, on occasion, the firm may decide to include some short-term investments in your portfolio for the purpose of meeting a specific goal you might have.
+Generally, you'll need to invest at least $3 million, although the firm may waive this minimum requirement.

 The firm looks to invest in between 12 and 21 asset classes within any one portfolio.
 It does this to ensure your portfolio's asset allocation is well diversified.
 Empirical Wealth Management tends to invest in mutual funds and exchange-traded funds (ETFs), though stocks, bonds, futures, options and other investments may be utilized as well.